cwendorf/CALM/README.md

 ### Usage

-The available [Tutorials for CALM](./docs/README.md) provide basic documentation and examples of:
+The [Tutorials for CALM](./docs/README.md) provide basic documentation and examples of:

 - Extracting hypotheses from existing coding patterns
 - Producing codes from contrast hypotheses